About me

 As a member of the British Association of Counselling and Psychotherapy, I work within its ethical framework for the counselling professions.
 I also have regular supervision and am committed to the development of my own skills and expertise by undertaking regular Continual Professional Development.

-I work in Keynsham, in a larger counselling room in a discrete location offering greater space for family and group work.
+I work in Keynsham, in a counselling room in a discrete location offering greater space for family and group work.
 It is within easy walking distance of the train station and bus routes and there is some free parking nearby.
 Whilst we are in the midst of Covid-19, I am working remotely, by phone, Zoom, What's App, FaceTime or other secure media.
-I am also now offering walk and talk sessions where we can meet face to face safely.
+I am also offering walk and talk sessions where we can meet face to face safely as well as some face to face work indoors subject to Covid 19 restrictions and safety.